-This page describes the house itself today.
-The house is about 4,000 square feet and sits on a third of an acre at 12 Poet drive across the street from the "Locust
+The house is 3,265 square feet and sits on a third of an acre at 12 Poet drive across the street from the "Locust

 Grove", Philip's monument and cemetery.
-Like the Eiffel Tower or Washington Monument it remains the tallest
+Like the Eiffel Tower or Washington Monument it remains the tallest house in the development.

 Below is view of the house from Freneau's monument across the street.